Sairyss/domain-driven-hexagon/README.md

 ## Using libraries inside Application's core

-Whether or not to use libraries in application core and especially domain layer is a subject of a lot of debates.
+Whether to use libraries in application core and especially domain layer is a subject of a lot of debates.
 In real world, injecting every library instead of importing it directly is not always practical, so exceptions can be made for some single responsibility libraries that help to implement domain logic (like working with numbers).

 Main recommendations to keep in mind is that libraries imported in application's core **shouldn't** expose: